emhart21/Autoencoders-for-Inverse-Problems/README.md

 # Paired Autoencoding Networks
-Experiments with Paired Autoencoder Networks (PANs) for the purpose of order reduction in solving/regularizing ill-posed inverse problems
+Experiments with combined autoencoder networks for the purpose of order reduction in solving/regularizing ill-posed inverse problems